sleekmason/Lilidog-Bookworm/README.md

 - Beardog - (Approx. 920 packages), is the 'bare' version of lilidog, allowing users to choose most of what they want.
 A general knowledge of linux is recommended.

+- xfce4 - A new default xfce4 build with all the goodness of Lilidog.
+A fine choice for those new to Lilidog.

-#### NOTE - The DOWNLOAD button defaults to the full version.
+#### NOTE - The DOWNLOAD button defaults to the full Openbox version.
 Click on FILES, and then RELEASES to access the other builds.

 <a href="https://sourceforge.net/projects/lilidog/files/latest/download"><img alt="Download Lilidog" src="https://a.fsdn.com/con/app/sf-download-button" width=276 height=48 srcset="https://a.fsdn.com/con/app/sf-download-button?button_size=2x 2x"></a>